CVK2C/4560-semester-project/README.md

 ### Import Tool: In progress

 The import tool is in an alpha state, and not yet feature complete.
-- Can read CSV and Parquet files
+- Can read CSV files from .zip archives
 - Can modify column names
-- Can connect to a MySQL database
+- Can connect to a MySQL server
+- Can create new databases and tables
+- Can import modified data from CSV files to a database
 - Can write modified data to Parquet files (exists only for debugging reasons)

 Remaining:
+- Add capability to import data from Parquet files
+- Add capability to import data from uncompressed CSV files
-- Add logic to read database schema and determine contraints
+- Add logic to read database schema and determine constraints
 - Dynamically adjust incoming data depending on constraints
 - Add logic to modify/remove column data